What Is Obesity?

 Certain medical conditions may also lead to weight gain.
 These include:

-- polycystic ovary syndrome: a condition that causes an imbalance of female reproductive hormones
+- polycystic ovary syndrome (PCOS): a condition that causes an imbalance of female reproductive hormones

 - Prader-Willi syndrome: a rare condition that an individual is born with which causes excessive hunger